crayment/opencode-session-metadata/README.md

 - Creates the storage directory
 - Adds `sessionId` and `storedAt` timestamps
 - Preserves any custom fields you provide
-- Falls back to legacy location (`.opencode/sessionData/`) for existing metadata

 ## Use Cases